gondolin24/Twitter-Bot-Jobs/README.md

 * deploy on some free cloud server ( running on local right now)
 * add custom scraping for certain site
 * I'll think more later

+### running project
+ clone and run npm install.
+Add your twitter certs in config.js